How a logistics strike in 'Foxhole' created a war like no other

 Along the way, we pass stands where other members of the community prepare trucks and refueling stations to help delivery drivers.
 “That’s another subsection of players that are affectionately called the oil barons,” Squashy laughs, though the station seems quiet – even they have been affected by the strike.

-A companion called Frolic chips in.
-“One of the main oil barons for the Wardens went on strike with L.O.G.I. this war.
+A companion, General chips in: “One of the main oil barons for the Wardens went on strike with L.O.G.I. this war.
 You would be shocked at how much of the fuel distribution was done by one person!
 That caused a lot of headaches.”

 By now it’s getting dark, and we arrive at the factory.
 This is where our packaged metal is taken in to create several crates of Loughcaster rifles – a bolt action gun that, if everything goes right, we’ll soon put into the hands of players that know how to use them.